iOS Developer Switching to Flutter: What I Wish I Knew Sooner

 - The framework handles the rest

-Tip for iOS developers: Think of Flutter widgets like SwiftUI views (if you've used SwiftUI).
-The declarative approach is the same.
-If you haven't used SwiftUI, start there first — it'll make the Flutter transition smoother.
+Tip for iOS developers: Flutter widgets work like SwiftUI views.
+If you haven't used SwiftUI, start there; it makes the Flutter transition smoother.

 Surprise #2: Dart is Not a Downgrade

-I expected Dart to feel like a step backwards from Swift.
-It doesn't.
-Dart has:
+I expected Dart to be a step backwards from Swift.
+It isn't:

-What I miss from Swift: enums with associated values, pattern matching, and the overall type system expressiveness.
+What I miss from Swift: enums with associated values, pattern matching, and the expressiveness of the type system.
 But Dart gets the job done.

 Surprise #3: State Management is a Whole World

-In iOS, we have established patterns — MVC, MVVM with Combine or RxSwift, VIPER.
-In Flutter, the state management landscape is vast: setState, Provider, Riverpod, BLoC, GetX, MobX, Redux...
+iOS has established patterns: MVC, MVVM with Combine or RxSwift, VIPER.
+Flutter has setState, Provider, Riverpod, BLoC, GetX, MobX, Redux.

-After trying several approaches, we settled on BLoC/Cubit for complex features and Provider for simpler ones.
-Here's why:
+We settled on BLoC/Cubit for complex features and Provider for simpler ones:

 - BLoC enforces separation of concerns through events and states

-- It's testable — you can test business logic without the UI
+- You can test the business logic without the UI

-- The pattern maps well to the reactive programming I already knew from RxSwift
+- It maps well to the reactive programming I knew from RxSwift

-Tip for iOS developers: If you're coming from RxSwift, BLoC will feel familiar.
-The streams concept is the same.
-If you prefer simpler state management, start with Provider or Riverpod.
+Tip for iOS developers: Coming from RxSwift, BLoC feels familiar; the streams concept is the same.

 Surprise #4: Hot Reload Changes Everything

-iOS developers are used to the build-run-wait cycle.
-Even with incremental builds, you're looking at 10 to 30 seconds per change.
-Flutter's hot reload updates the UI in under a second, preserving state.
+The iOS cycle is build, run, wait.
+Even with incremental builds, that's 10 to 30 seconds per change.
+Flutter's hot reload updates the UI in under a second and preserves state.

 - You experiment more freely